AndreiVoica/P10-MAP/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these example steps.

 ### Prerequisites
+[06/06/2023]

 * Isaac Sim requirements:
 Some minimum requirements are needed to install Isaac Sim, check the [Link](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/requirements.html) for more details.